31 March 2026

 Remove momentum breakers

-Where most people go wrong:
+Where most people go wrong

-- Starting too high and having nowhere to go
+- Starting too high

-- Jumping between styles too quickly
+- Jumping styles too quickly

 - Ignoring how tracks connect